vOptSolver/vOptSolver/README.md

 - [vOptGeneric](https://github.com/vOptSolver/vOptGeneric.jl)

-## Resources availables:
+## Examples

-- Examples:
-    - problems ready to be solved are provided in vOptSpecific and vOptGeneric repositories
+- examples of problems ready to be performed are provided in repositories of vOptSpecific and vOptGeneric respectively

-- Documentation:
+## Documentation:
 - presentation for new users
 - presentation given in conferences

 ## References